 19: Cutting Edge ScienceBob Schadewald's Gravity Engine (p.
 189) is discussed in greater detail in my Museum of Unworkable Devices..
 There you can also see Bob's own color picture of it, and there's a link to a page where you can view it in stereo 3d.

 The age of the Universe is a Function of Time grew out of the innocent looking table on page 197 which I had prepared for a college Astronomy class.
 Struck with the obvious implications of the data, I plotted it (bottom of page 197).
 The text just embellished these facts.
 I am pleased to report that most recent age estimates made by NASA (Feb 2000) gives the age of the universe as 13.7 billion years, to an accuracy of 1%.
-Well, that's in decent agreement with our graph, but I confidently predict that within 10 years this value will be found to be at least 10% too low.
+In 2013 the European Space Agency’s Planck mission led to a revised value of 13.82 billion years.
+Well, these values are in decent agreement with our graph, but I confidently predict that within 10 years this value will be found to be at least 10% too low.

 For those of you who like this sort of parody, you will find more listed in the Cutting Edge Science department of my web site.